Shubhxotic/hello-world/README.md

 }
 ```

-  This query will set select permissions on the article table for the user role so that users will be able only insert entries into the article table with author_ids matching their user ids.
+  This query will set select permissions on the article table for the user role so that users will only be able to insert entries into the article table with author_ids matching their user ids.
 This means that the database will not permit a user to write an article in another user's name.
   This sort of a constraint is a property of the data, and therefore should be accomplished in the database, and the permission layer provides the perfect tools for the job.
   Apart from create_insert_permissions, the Data API also provides other types of queries to create select/update and delete permissions.
 This way, permissions can be set on all CRUD operations.